This post may contain affiliate links, from which we earn an income.

 Stop on the way to see the 17th-century Ananuri Fortress which sits high above the shining turquoise Zhinvali reservoir.
 This historic site, which typifies Georgia, includes a fortress, the Church of the Mother of God, the Church of the Deity, Mkurnali Church and a bell tower.

 Just before the roadside parking (which you have to pay for) is a road which leads down to Zhinvali lake, and a newly created park and picnic area.
-There is free parking, a few cafés, boats for rent and picnic tables, making a great rest stop.
+There is free parking, a few cafés, boats for rent and picnic tables, making it a great rest stop.

 Georgia’s premier ski resort sits 2,192m above sea level and becomes a mountain playground in summer.
 You can go paragliding, horse riding and mountain biking, take out a quad bike and ride the cable car to Kobi and the Truso gorge, as well as hit the hiking trails around the local area.